Skip Breadcrumb Links

 - Getting Married - Information about marriage licences, marriage certificates and more from the Government of Ontario.

-- Planning Your Shared Future - Tips and information about financial planning and managing your money with a spouse.
+- Getting Married - Tips and information about financial planning and managing your money with a spouse.
 From the Ontario Securities Commission.

 - Sponsoring Your Family - General information about sponsoring a spouse, common-law or conjugal partner to immigrate to Canada.
 From Immigration, Refugees and Citizenship Canada.